-Although reasonable mistake of fact comes into play every so often, most OHS due diligence cases involve the reasonable steps branch.
-And because there’s no definition of “reasonable steps,” courts have to decide the issue one case at a time on the basis of the specific facts and circumstances involved.
+The vast majority of OHS due diligence cases involve the reasonable steps branch.
+And because there’s no definition of “reasonable steps,” courts must decide the issue one case at a time on the basis of the specific facts and circumstances involved.
 (Exception: The one cardinal rule that applies in every case is that you can’t prove due diligence unless you can show that you’ve created and implemented a system to ensure compliance with OHS laws.)

 The court cases are the key to compliance because they illustrate how these legal principles play out in real-world situations.
-Each case tells the tale of an actual company’s OHS compliance experience and what it did right or, in the vast majority of cases, wrong.
-And while no 2 cases are ever exactly the same, by emulating what companies did right and avoiding what they did wrong, you can use the cases to improve your own OHS compliance efforts.
+Each case tells the tale of an actual company’s OHS compliance experience and what it did right or, in the majority of cases, wrong.
+And while no 2 cases are ever exactly the same, by emulating what companies did right and avoiding what they did wrong, you can improve your own OHS compliance efforts.

 Source: OHS Insider